sybrew/the-seo-framework/readme.txt

 = 4.1.1 =

-In this minor update, we improved browser performance by cleaning out over 150 (TODO it's 151) jQuery calls, added a few features for oEmbed, fixed a dozen bugs in the UI and generators, and [improved accessibility](TODO).
+In this minor update, we improved browser performance by cleaning out over 150 jQuery calls, added a few features for oEmbed, fixed a dozen bugs in the UI and generators, and [improved accessibility](TODO).

 TODO retest installation

 TODO evaluate symbiosis of the homepage social inputs.
 TODO add visual cue for auto-description toggle (in the homepage description holder)?
 Do people even toggle it, and are they bothered?
 TODO evaluate and remove the "FIXME//var_dump()" JS comments.
 Test for proper HTML to text conversion and vice versa.
-TODO add downgrade notice.
+TODO add downgrade notice?
 TODO inspect cause https://wordpress.org/support/topic/upgrading-to-wp-5-5-disabled-tsfs-sitemap/ ?
-TODO regression: Tabs' content no longer gets shown when using browser history.

 **For everyone:**

 * **Added:**
-	* More oEmbed control!
+	* **New oEmbed settings:**
 		* You can now choose whether to overwrite the oEmbed title with the SEO meta title (when manually filled).
 		* You can now choose to use the social image instead of the featured image.
 			* This can only work when you use the image uploader, instead of manually filling in the URL.
+* **Improved:**
+	* **Accessibility:**
+		* On the SEO Settings screen the taxonomy settings inferred robots (index/follow/archive) state is now conveyed when all its connected post types were checked.
+			* You won't see a duplicated `[?]` notifier when you disable a post type or taxonomy--the most restricting option will convey its message.
+Another nice touch that you'll probably never notice is there.
+	* **Compatibility:**
 		* WooCommerce's product category widget now evaluates TSF's primary term selection.
-* **Improved:**
-	* TODO On the SEO Settings screen the taxonomy settings inferred robots (index/follow/archive) state is now conveyed when all its connected post types were checked.
-		* Take from `_initGeneralSettings()`... it's quite elaborate.
-		* We already added classes `tsf-robots-post-types` and `tsf-robots-taxonomies`.
-		* Refrain from adding notice when post type is disabled?
-Double notice? -> We already have a double notice at "Social Meta Settings > Social Title Settings" when "Title Settings > Additions > Site Title" is checked.
 	* **Performance:**
 		* **Up to 99% quicker browser rendering times and interaction (admin-area):**
 			* *Yes, 99%; because there's a cache pollution bug in jQuery (in combination with Safari) we no longer interact with.*
 			* We exchanged jQuery event handlers for native JS in various places, improving browser load time drastically (even further than v4.1.0 did).
 				* This also improves compatibility with non-jQuery driven APIs.
 			* We exchanged jQuery NodeList handlers for native JS in various places, improving browser load time drastically.
 				* This also resolves an issue where jQuery's cache was polluted for unknown reasons (good luck debugging jQuery's code), in combination with ACF Pro's Flexible Content types, where the browser could hang for several minutes.
 			* We reduced the number of events marginally by exempting hidden fields from change listeners.
 		* **Up to 0.2% faster server response times (admin and front):**
 			* We looked at the PHP engine's code, and found that we could reduce the number of opcodes (CPU instructions) by adding backslashes to various internal PHP functions.
 				* 0.2% isn't much.
 We spent (wasted) 14 hours on that.
 However, sometimes scrutiny really pays off, as was shown with the 4.0 and 4.1 releases.
 				* We believe this will translate well into the PHP 8.0 release, especially on servers where the JIT compiler is implemented.
 		* **Up to 71% less memory consumption for the sitemap:**
 			* When you don't use an object caching plugin, the sitemap generator now clears the post's memoized cache after each URL entry yielded.
 * **Fixed:**
 	* **Bugs introduced in v4.1.0**:
 		* Addressed an issue where some byte sequences are improperly transformed on some PHP installations, that caused malformed output of description and titles.
 		* Addressed an issue where on the SEO Settings screen the blog name affix was not properly removed from the generated Homepage social titles when the related option is toggled.
-		* Addressed an issue where the `post_format`, `category`, and `tag` taxonomy robot's settings `noindex`, `nofollow` and `noarchive` were accidentally seen as activated when the site upgraded to `4103` (TSF v4.1.0).
+		* Addressed an issue where the `post_format`, `category`, and `tag` taxonomy robot's settings `noindex`, `nofollow` and `noarchive` were accidentally asserted as activated when the site upgraded to `4103` (TSF v4.1.0).
 			* This issue rectified itself after the user saves the options once.
 This was caused by checking for "is set" (either 1 or 0 means enabled) instead of "is empty" (only 1 means enabled).
 			* This fix is applied both pro-and retroactively.
 	* **Bugs from earlier versions**: